 4.3.3 Disadvantages

-Although there are many interpretations surrounding the customary law definition, in accordance with the Botswana system customary law is defined as: “traditional norms, values, habits and other principles which have been associated with the various ethnic groups” (Molokomme, 1994).
+Although there are many interpretations surrounding the customary law definition, in accordance with the Botswana system; customary law is defined as: “traditional norms, values, habits and other principles which have been associated with the various ethnic groups” (Molokomme, 1994).
 Customary law is therefore, used where the Kgotla system exists.

 In tribal groups where Kgotla do not exist, the customary law cannot be constituted nor could such communities use it within their localities.
 The customary law is non-existent in those communities without the Kgotla.
 The Kgotla is the only traditional recognized court where the rule of customary law is used.
 Although there were other communities in Botswana such as Basarwa (the San), which did not have Kgotla, the customary law was not in existence.